yasuyukisuzuki8/getcover/README.md

 ## getcover - get cover art image from music files

+getcover extracts a cover-art image from one of music files in the specified directory and creates an image file named ‘Folder.jpg’ in the same directory.
+If the image format in the music file is PNG then getcover generates a warning message and creates an image file named ‘Folder.png’.

+Note: JPEG format is preferred to PNG format for music files because of smaller size.

  Supported Formats are:
   FLAC: Free Lossless Audio Codec
   ALAC: Apple Lossless Audio Codec (m4a)